I tried building a low-cost RAG with Gemma 4 31B + S3 Vectors + AgentCore

 )

-bedrock-mantle uses a different endpoint from regular Bedrock (Converse API), and a bearer token is obtained using aws-bedrock-token-generator. aws-bedrock-token-generator is a library that generates short-term tokens for bedrock-mantle from AWS credentials, and you can use it simply by calling provide_token(region=REGION).
+bedrock-mantle has a different endpoint from regular Bedrock (Converse API), and you obtain a bearer token using aws-bedrock-token-generator and pass it. aws-bedrock-token-generator is a library that generates short-lived tokens for bedrock-mantle from AWS credentials, and you can use it simply by calling provide_token(region=REGION).

-How to call bedrock-mantle from Strands is also covered in the following article, which is worth reading!
+The method of calling bedrock-mantle from Strands is also introduced in the article below, which is a useful reference!

 Agent Search Tool

-As an agent tool, a search function is implemented that calls the Retrieve API of Bedrock Knowledge Bases.
+As an agent tool, a search that calls the Retrieve API of Bedrock Knowledge Bases is implemented.

 @tool